Rich and buttery, this dark chocolate tiffin is bursting with dried and candied fruits. A real treat for adults and kids alike.

 - Spread the dark chocolate over the tiffin in a thin layer.
 Drizzle the white chocolate over to give a decorative effect.

-- Leave to set, then cut the tiffin into small squares to serve.
+- Leave to set, then cut the tiffin into squares to serve.

 Let’s cook for mothers day at Simply Sensational Food.